-An interdisciplinary studio that applies the lessons of CORE 201 Global Foundations to the future of the region and proposes solutions to local and regional problems.
+An interdisciplinary urban design studio that applies the lessons of Global Foundations to the future of the region and proposes solutions to local and regional problems.
 It studies issues of globalization within the context of developments in the Eastern Mediterranean and the European Union.
 Past projects have included proposals for sustainable development of tourism on the island of Aegina, a refugee reception center in the historical area of Athens, and an urban revitalization project for downtown Athens in cooperation with the “Urban Think Tank” – ETH initiative “ReActivate Athens.”

-Students will apply cultural theories from CORE 201 Global Foundations to disciplined observation of the diversity of practices, rituals, habits and artistic productions of the peoples of the Mediterranean as the crossroads between Europe, the Middle East and Africa.
-Offered only with the Drury international semester program in Greece.
+Students will apply cultural theories from Global Foundations to disciplined observation of the diversity of practices, rituals, habits and artistic productions of the peoples of the Mediterranean as the crossroads between Europe, the Middle East and Africa.

-Architecture students (study abroad requirement) and non-architecture students (meets minorities and indigenous cultures requirement)
+*Drury Students: Architecture students (study abroad requirement) and non-architecture students

 Co-requisite: ARCH 418, ARCH 426.

-Architecture students (study abroad requirement); non-architecture CORE students (FA g-tagged course)
+*Drury Students: Architecture students (study abroad requirement); non-architecture

-Non-architecture CORE students (meets FA Invention divisional requirement)
+**Drury Students: Non-architecture students (meets FA Invention divisional requirement)

 Prerequisite: GREE 101.

-A continuation of GREE 101 designed to develop an elementary proficiency for communicating in Greek and to intensify familiarity with the cultural values of Greek peoples.
+Greek II is a continuation of GREE 101, designed to develop an elementary proficiency for communicating in Greek and to intensify familiarity with the cultural values of Greek peoples.

 *Greek 101 is taken on Springfield campus the semester before going to Greece.

-*Drury students who have completed their foreign language requirement and visiting students will take GREE 101 (Greek I) in Aigina.
+**Drury students who have completed their foreign language requirement and visiting students will take GREE 101 (Greek I) in Aegina.

 Prerequisite: Study Abroad office must be notified and all policies must be followed including but not limited to insurance requirements.